AmoyCherry/syzllm-bug-reports/bugs/6.16rc3/reproduce_guid.md

 ./create-image.sh
 ```

-> You might want to check how exactly this image was built.
+> You might want to check how exactly this image is built.
 Check with the [script](https://raw.githubusercontent.com/google/syzkaller/master/tools/create-image.sh).

 The result should be `$IMAGE/bullseye.img` disk image.